Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Here are some designs and formats for cover letters:

-- The Modern Cover Letter The Modern Cover Letter: This is a more informal format for a cover letter and is generally used to apply for more contemporary jobs.
-The letter contains your contact information and the hiring manager’s contact information, however, it usually does not mention the date.
+- A Modern Cover Letter It’s a less formal format for your cover letter and is generally used when applying for more modern job roles.
+It lists your contact information and the hiring manager’s contact information, however, it usually does not mention the date.